-2. Devise a strategy and brief your team
+2. Devise a strategy and brief your team.

 Protocol is essential to the proper management of your crisis communications efforts.
 Sabina Gault, CEO of Konnect Public Relations, said each member of your response team should understand their responsibilities and know whether to take a proactive or reactive approach in their media coverage of the incident.

-3. Craft your message
+3. Craft your message.

 Once you and your team have gathered all the facts about the incident, you should agree on how you will frame your response.
-Think about the most honest and transparent way to address the situation and what your company has done or will do about it – without placing external blame.
+Think about the most transparent way to address the situation and what your company has done or will do about it – without placing external blame.

 However, in some instances, it may be better not to release a statement, said Bill Pinkel, account director at Reputation Management.
 It's important to be patient while still being responsive, and not to make too many statements.